pyricau/CleanAndroidCode/README.md

 We want to benefit from all those librairies to write Android apps that are both easy to maintain and lightning fast.

-Here is what the result:
+Here is what the result looks like:

 ```java
 @EActivity(R.layout.hello_activity)